simonberner/k6-starter/README.md

 ## Current issues ⚠️

-Check the [issues page](https://github.com/simonberner/k6-starter/issues) to get an overview over the open issues I am currently struggling with, or are in the backlog for this project.
+Check the [issues page](https://github.com/simonberner/k6-starter/issues) to get an overview over the open issues I am currently struggling with or are in the making/backlog for this project.

 ## Test APIs